reactjs/react-rails/README.md

 ### Server Rendering

-React components can also use the same ExecJS mechanisims in Sprockets to execute JavaScript code on the server, and render React components to HTML to be delivered to the browser, and then the `react_ujs` script will cause the component to be mounted.
+React components can also use the same ExecJS mechanisms in Sprockets to execute JavaScript code on the server, and render React components to HTML to be delivered to the browser, and then the `react_ujs` script will cause the component to be mounted.
 In this way, users get fast initial page loads and search-engine-friendly pages.

 #### ExecJS